samarth235/FSEvent-Based-Automatic-File-Restoration-and-Backup-System/README.md

+Here is a **similar professional GitHub README** adapted for **your topic (macOS + FSEvents + rsync)**.
+It follows the **same structure and style** as the example you showed, but correctly describes your project.

+---

-# FSEvent-Based Automatic File Restoration and Backup System
+# FSEvents-Based Automatic File Backup and Monitoring System

 ## 📌 Project Description

-The **FSEvent-Based Automatic File Restoration and Backup System** is a system-level application written in **C** that monitors file system activities and automatically creates backups when changes occur.
+The **FSEvents-Based Automatic File Backup and Monitoring System** is a system-level application written in **C** that monitors file system activities and automatically creates backups when changes occur.

-The program watches a specified directory and detects file events such as **file creation, modification, deletion, and renaming**.
-Whenever a file is modified or created, the system automatically stores a backup copy in a backup directory.
-This helps protect important files from accidental loss or corruption.
+The program observes a specified directory and detects file system events such as **file creation and modification**.
+Whenever a change occurs, the system automatically generates a **timestamped backup snapshot** of the monitored directory.

+This approach helps protect important files from accidental modification or loss by maintaining multiple backup versions.

-The system uses **Linux file system event mechanisms (inotify)** to efficiently detect file changes without continuously scanning directories.
+The system uses **macOS FSEvents**, a native operating system framework, to efficiently detect file system changes without continuously scanning directories.
+When a change is detected, the program automatically triggers a backup using **rsync**, a reliable file synchronization utility.

 ---

 # 🚀 Features

 * Real-time file system monitoring
-* Automatic backup of files when changes occur
+* Automatic backups triggered by file changes
-* Detection of file creation, modification, and deletion
+* Timestamped backup snapshots
+* Backup activity logging
-* Lightweight and efficient implementation in C
+* Lightweight implementation in C
-* Helps prevent accidental data loss
+* Efficient event-driven architecture using macOS FSEvents

 ---

 # ⚙️ Technologies Used

 * **C Programming Language**
+* **macOS FSEvents Framework**
-* **Linux inotify (File System Event API)**
+* **rsync (File Synchronization Utility)**
 * **GCC Compiler**
-* **Linux System Calls**
+* **macOS System APIs**

 ---

 # 📂 Project Structure

 ```
-FSEvent-Based-Automatic-File-Restoration-and-Backup-System
+FSEvents-Automatic-Backup-System
 │
-├── main.c              # Main program for file system monitoring
+├── backup.c           # Main program for file system monitoring and backup
-├── backup/             # Directory where backup copies are stored
+├── backups/           # Directory where backup snapshots are stored
 └── README.md
 ```